 ADMISSIONS & CONTACT INFORMATION

 If you are interested in becoming a Justice Studies Major, please see the section on Declaring a Major.
-Also, if you have any questions, feel free to contact our Undergraduate Coordinator, Dr. Chris Hebert.
+Also, if you have any questions, feel free to contact our Undergraduate Coordinator, Dr. Wilson Yuan.

 For more about our department and potential career options, download the JS Fact Sheet (PDF).